loganpkg/spot/README.md

 a complete and valid NFA!
 This enables the regex operators to work on a generic NFA fragment, regardless of its internal structure.

 That brings us to another key point.
-Only the start and end node are required to define a NFA (well actually, only the start node is needed as the end node could be ascertained by traversing the NFA, but it is more convenient to retain this information during construction).
+Only the start and end nodes are required to define an NFA (well actually, only the start node is needed as the end node could be ascertained by traversing the NFA, but it is more convenient to retain this information during construction).

 NFAs can contain epsilon transitions, which are transitions that can occur without reading a text character.
-Epsilon transitions make it easier to construct the NFA in a generic fashion.
+Epsilon transitions make it easier to construct the NFA generically.

 A node can only have two transitions out of it when they are both epsilon.
 The end node must have no transitions coming out of it.